Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials

 In this paper and also in \cite{LW} we consider preprojective representations rather than preinjective ones.
 In section \ref{posdef}, we prove that passing to the opposite quiver and to dual representations Schubert decompositions are preserved.
 Thus all results can be transferred to the case of preinjective representations in the natural way.

-Theorems A and B have strong implications on the geometry of $\Gr_e(M)$.
-In particular, the closures of the non-empty Schubert cells form an additive basis for the singular cohomology ring of $\Gr_e(M)$ and they show that the cohomology is concentrated in even degree.
-Therefore, we can compute the Euler characteristic of $\Gr_e(M)$ as
+Theorems A and B have strong implications on the geometry of $\Gr_e(M)$, see \cite[Section 6]{L14}.
+In particular, we can compute the Euler characteristic of $\Gr_e(M)$ as

+If, in addition, $\Gr_e(M)$ is smooth, the closures of the non-empty Schubert cells form an additive basis for the singular cohomology ring of $\Gr_e(M)$ and it follows that the cohomology is concentrated in even degree.

-The construction of the cell decompositions in terms of those of the representations of small defect yields a description of the $F$-polynomial of the indecomposables of large defect, see Theorem \ref{Fdef2}.
+The construction of the cell decompositions in terms of those of representations of small defect yields a description of the $F$-polynomial of the indecomposables of large defect, see Theorem \ref{Fdef2}.
 As already mentioned, in terms of cluster algebras this result translates to the well-known multiplication formula of \cite{calkel}.
 As far as cluster variables are concerned, we are thus left with the determination of $F$-polynomials of indecomposables of small defect.
 The investigation of $F$-polynomials and the derivation of explicit formulae is the main topic of sections \ref{reductionofgrass}, \ref{bgp} and \ref{secFpoly}.